TelemetryDeck/SwiftSDK/README.md

-# TelemetryClient
+# Swift SDK for TelemetryDeck

 This package allows you to send signals to [TelemetryDeck](https://telemetrydeck.com) from your Swift code.
 Sign up for a free account at telemetrydeck.com

 ## Installation

 The easiest way to install TelemetryDeck is using [Swift Package Manager](https://www.swift.org/package-manager/), Apple's solution which is built into Xcode.
-In Xcode, press _File > Add Packages..._, then in the resulting window enter `https://github.com/TelemetryDeck/SwiftClient` into the search field.
+In Xcode, press _File > Add Packages..._, then in the resulting window enter `https://github.com/TelemetryDeck/SwiftSDK` into the search field.
 Set the _Dependency Rule_ field to _Up to Next Major Version_, then press the _Add Package_ button.
-Xcode will download it, then you can choose which target of your app to add it to.
+Xcode will download it, then you can choose which target of your app to add the "TelemetryDeck" library to (note that "TelemetryClient" is the old name of the lib).

 See our [detailed setup guide](https://telemetrydeck.com/docs/guides/swift-setup/?source=github) for more information.